 Is a Power Bank and a Portable Charger the same thing?

 They are one and the same.
 Portable phone charger, external battery, it doesn’t matter!
 If it’s a battery that you can use to power a device with its own battery without using a wall socket, it’s a power bank.

 What type of batteries do power banks use?

 Power banks generally come with Lithium-Polymer (Li-Po) and Lithium-Ion (Li-Ion) batteries.

 When it comes to batteries, not all are created equally.

-Lithium-Ion batteries have a higher energy density, and are cheaper to manufacture, but can have issues with ageing.
+Lithium-Ion batteries have a higher energy density and are cheaper to manufacture, but can have issues with aging.

-Lithium-Polymer do not suffer from ageing to the same extent so are a better choice.
-However, due to their higher manufacturing costs they may not suit all budgets.
+Lithium-Polymer does not suffer from aging to the same extent so are a better choice.
+However, due to their higher manufacturing costs, they may not suit all budgets.

 And that’s about it for now!

 That about sums it up if you’re looking for external battery basics.
 If you’d like us to add anything else, please don’t hesitate to contact us.
 We’re always here to help so don’t be shy!